-- KYEEMA believes any form of SEAH is unacceptable and maintains a zero tolerance approach towards it.
-KYEEMA will immediately respond and take seriously any concerns raised about SEAH. - KYEEMA believes all people have a right to be safe from SEAH, and therefore has an obligation to create and maintain an environment that prevents SEAH. - KYEEMA recognises that issues of SEAH are fundamentally about abuses of power.
-Situations of poverty, vulnerability and discrimination as well as power inequities between genders, between aid workers and beneficiary communities, and within organisations, create unequal power dynamics resulting in environments where SEAH can exist. - KYEEMA will promote cooperation and assistance between partner organisations in preventing and responding to SEAH.
+- Kyeema believes any form of SEAH is unacceptable and maintains a zero tolerance approach towards it.
+Kyeema will immediately respond and take seriously any concerns raised about SEAH. - Kyeema believes all people have a right to be safe from SEAH, and therefore has an obligation to create and maintain an environment that prevents SEAH. - Kyeema recognises that issues of SEAH are fundamentally about abuses of power.
+Situations of poverty, vulnerability and discrimination as well as power inequities between genders, between aid workers and beneficiary communities, and within organisations, create unequal power dynamics resulting in environments where SEAH can exist. - Kyeema will promote cooperation and assistance between partner organisations in preventing and responding to SEAH. - Kyeema is dedicated to embracing a Survivor-Centred Approach in our safeguarding measures, prioritizing the experiences, considerations, and needs of victims/survivors.
+This approach emphasizes amplifying the voices of victims/survivors, ensuring their wishes, rights, dignity, safety, and wellbeing take precedence in all stages of our efforts, including initial reporting, investigation, and follow-up actions.
+We are committed to placing the empowerment and support of survivors at the forefront of our initiatives, striving to create a safe and respectful environment throughout every phase of the prevention and response process.